 Through our partnerships with local, state, federal and private land managers, NWTA takes on often under-funded maintenance activities, keeps an eye on and reports any misuse of resources on the properties and educates recreational users.

-NWTA rallies our 1,500 (and growing) members to volunteer their time keeping the trails in shape and accessible for non-motorized trail users.
-In 2018, NWTA volunteers logged more than 12,000 volunteer hours stewarding the trails that NWTA looks after.
-In the first five months of 2019, NWTA volunteers logged more than 5,000 volunteer hours!
+NWTA rallies our 2,400 (and growing) members to volunteer their time keeping the trails in shape and accessible for non-motorized trail users.
+In 2019, NWTA volunteers logged more than 24,000 volunteer hours!

 NWTA stands ready and willing to assist local governments in the Portland metro area with developing and maintaining soft-surface trail access for hikers, mountain bikers and trail runners and we have the community support to make these partnerships work.